 One of the critical limitations of the kitten’s physiology concerns their bowel movements.
-Constipation is a prevalent condition among cats of all ages – although proven to be more dangerous to the vulnerable young ones.
+Constipation is a prevalent condition among cats of all ages – although it is proven to be more dangerous to the vulnerable young kittens.

-Cats are creatures of habit and most of the unbreakable routines they acquire as they grow up begins at the peak of their kittenhood.
-But even a month is still too early for a kitten to develop predictable timely use of the toilet.
-Hence, basing one’s observation on periodic bowel activity might seem like a a poor reference point.
+Cats are creatures of habit, and many of the unbreakable routines they acquire begin at the peak of their kittenhood.
+However, even a month is still too early for a kitten to develop a predictable use of the toilet, so basing one’s observation on periodic bowel activity might seem like a poor reference point.

-It is pretty much common for most cat owners to become unaware that one (or more) of their pet’s offspring have constipation.
+It is pretty common for most cat owners to be unaware that one (or more) of their pet’s offspring suffer from constipation.

-Unlike diarrhea, this condition does not have a very obvious set of clinical signs.
-It would take the expertise of a licensed veterinary physician to provide a more accurate diagnosis.
+Unlike diarrhea, constipation does not have an obvious set of clinical signs.
+It takes the expertise of a licensed veterinary physician to provide a more accurate diagnosis.

-Any of these three symptoms could be associated with a broad category of medical conditions – with root causes ranging from benign to serious.
-However, any of these symptoms combined (chronologically) may point to constipation as the underlying illness.
+Any of these three symptoms by themselves could be associated with a broad category of medical conditions – with their root causes ranging from benign to serious.
+However, all three symptoms combined in chronological order may point to constipation as the underlying illness.

 - Loss of appetite

-The little ones may show obvious signs of struggling (e.g. crying and prolonged straining) while relieving themselves.
-But even if such indications are absent, it does not mean that the kittens are off the hook.
+The kittens may show obvious signs of struggling (e.g. crying and prolonged straining) while relieving themselves, but even if such signs are not present, it does not mean that they are off the hook.

-Ideally, kittens 5 weeks old and above should be able to relieve themselves at least once in 24 hours – especially considering that at their prime age, they already learned to hold their bladder at such length of time just like their adult counterparts.
+Ideally, kittens 5 weeks and older and above should be able to relieve themselves at least once every 24 hours – especially considering that at that age, they have already learned to hold their bladder for lengths of time, just like their adult counterparts.

-The most common culprit of difficult solid excretion is the lack of water regulating the movement of bodily fluids.
-In fact, constipation can be a natural consequence of a young feline’s diet transition – from mother’s milk to dry food.
+The most common culprit of difficult solid excretion is a lack of water regulating the movement of bodily fluids.
+In fact, constipation can be a natural consequence of a young feline’s diet transition from its mother’s milk to dry food.

 In other cases, dehydration is a direct result of not being able to drink enough water.

-The digestive tract that is accustomed to passing stool for liquid substance will only be able to produce small hard feces (of minimal volume at best).
+The digestive tract that is accustomed to passing stool for liquid substances will only be able to produce small hard feces, of minimal volume at best.

-Kittens are usually able to learn how to drink from the water bowl on their own at around 4 to 6 weeks of age.
-It is worth mentioning that a kitten’s body has higher water content and are less capable of regulating water loss (e.g. overheating).
+Kittens are usually able to learn how to drink from the water bowl on their own around 3 to 5 weeks old.
+It is worth mentioning that a kitten’s body has a higher water content, and are less capable of regulating water loss (e.g. overheating).

-As soon as the kitten reaches the 5th week of its growth, it will begin mimicking the motor skills of its mother.
-The ability to canter, run, leap, and do various acrobatic angles will soon follow.
+As soon as the kitten reaches the 5th week of its growth, it will begin mimicking the motor skills of its mother, and the ability to canter, run, leap, and do various acrobatic angles will soon follow.

-By the 7th week, the ease of movement (coupled by the peak of their youthful energy) makes kitten predisposed to playful behavior – for better or worse.
+By the 7th week, the ease of movement, coupled by the peak of their youthful energy, makes kittens predisposed to playful behavior – for better or worse.